Social Sciences Division

 Faculty and Staff

 There are 18 full-time professors and over 33 associate faculty in the Social Sciences Division.
-Their office hours can be found here.
+View the social science faculty hours.

 Students in social science courses will demonstrate competence in a substantial majority